An Introduction to the CPNH

 The Center for PostNatural History will now be open every Sunday from 12-4 and the first Friday of the month from 5-8 for the rest of the winter.
 Stay tuned for announcements of special events by following us on Facebook and Twitter.
 Interested in volunteering at the CPNH?
 Email us at firstname.lastname@example.org!

 Atomic Age Rodents is a series of photographs taken of rodent specimens in the collection of the Smithsonian that have some connection to the American Atomic Bomb program.
 A booklet has been published to accompany the show.
 On display NOW thru late February.

-PostNatural Organisms of the European Union - (Slovenia - Jan/Feb, Berlin - April)
+PostNatural Organisms of the European Union - (Returning to Berlin.
+Mar-May @ Art Laboratory)